ruichen199801/leetcode-java/Leetcode-Cheatsheet.md

 - Merge sort: O(n log n)

   - The total array size is always n each run, for log n times recursive calls.

+5. We often can optimize the space complexity of a dynamic programming solution from O(n^2) to O(n), and even O(1), if the recursive equation only depends on the previous state.